MonikaBarget/GeoHumTutorials/docs_en/Tutorial_GeoJSON.md

 </style>

-# Creating and Editing GeoJSON Files with Geojson.io
+# Creating and editing GeoJSON Files with Geojson.io

+## Geojson.io as a user-friendly tool for beginners

 <p>For many humanities scholars and research communicators, maps are appealing tools to make spatial relationships and developments more comprehensible.
 However, it is often difficult to choose the right mapping tools.
 Beginner options like Palladio or the Dariah-DE Geobrowser are limited, especially when it comes to exporting high-quality map images.
 Many more powerful tools require complex software installations, command line work, or programming skills.</p>